CHAPTER 1: A MODEL OF COMPENSATION

 A Psychological Concept

 The situation and the needs, perceptions, and attitudes of the individual determine behavior.
-But the situation and the individual are not independent, because the situation is that perceived by the individual.
-Needs are felt states both influencing and influenced by perceptions.
-Means for satisfying needs are those perceived by individuals and interpreted as such through attitudes (categories of past experiences).
-One need may be satisfied by a number of means, and one means may satisfy a number of needs.
+The situation is influenced by the individuals perceptions triggered by felt states.
+The means for satisfying individual needs are based on perceptions and their interpretation through attitudes (categories of past experiences).
+Each individual need may be satisfied by a different set of means.

-Thus pay is a psychological concept much involved with motivating the behavior of individuals in organizations.
+Thus pay is a psychological concept tied to motivating individual behavior in organizations.
 As such, it complements the economic perspective by emphasizing the perceptions of individuals.
 This psychological perspective will be explored more fully in chapter 4.

 A Sociological Concept